-The Town and its bargaining groups have also worked to contain benefit costs.
-The Town closed the CalPERS retiree Tier 1 benefit for non-safety employees and created a new Tier 2 for non-safety new employees in 2012, implemented the Public Employees' Pension Reform Act (PEPRA) for all new non-classic employees starting in 2013, and participates in the CalPERS discounted prepayment option.
+CalPERS retiree Tier 1 benefit for non-safety employees and created a new Tier 2 for non-safety new employees in 2012, implemented the Public Employees' Pension Reform Act (PEPRA) for all new non-classic employees starting in 2013, and participates in the CalPERS discounted prepayment option.
+The Town's bargaining groups participated in wage freezes and unpaid furloughs for several years to assist in achieving balanced budgets after the 2008 recession.
 In 2016, the Town's bargaining groups approved the introduction of dependent cost sharing and a reimbursement cap to Medicare eligible employees, and in 2018 the elimination of the Town's existing retiree healthcare benefit prospectively.

-While these collective measures have helped to slow the growth in salary and benefit expenses, the Forecast anticipates continued increases.
+While these collective measures have helped to slow the growth in salary and benefit expenses, this budget and forecast anticipates continued increases.